Bylaws

 Section 6.
 Balance of Representation.

-A mix of librarian/information technology and rangeland specialists among officers is desired.
+A mix of librarian/information technology and rangeland professionals among officers is desired.
 The desired model would be that incoming officers would alternate between librarian/information technology and rangeland specialists.
 However, variation from this pattern is acceptable in efforts to engage qualified officers and in the case of vacancies.

 ARTICLE VII.
 Meetings